 In July 2019, to enhance data collection as part of the NEAR Act, authored by Councilmember Kenyan McDuffie, the Metropolitan Police Department (MPD) launched changes to police processes and data systems to allow the collection of more data in discrete fields and enable greater data analysis of police stops.
-Transparency around this information is critically important to public trust.1 This report represents just the first step in sharing the data and using it to improve policing in the District.
+Transparency around this information is critically important to public trust.1 This is the second public report on this data and how it will be used to improve policing in the District.
 MPD is committed to ensuring that each police stop meets its high standards for fair and constitutional policing and demonstrates respect for the individual stopped.

-As you review this initial data, we ask readers to recognize there are limits to what questions can be answered with just this data set.
-For instance, this is based on just four weeks (July 22nd - August 18th),2 so it may not be a representative sample.
-In order to provide a snapshot of the data to the public, this report is brief, but presents the major data points from the comprehensive data set, publicly available on MPD's website.
+As you review this data, we ask readers to recognize there are limits to what questions can be answered with just this data set.
+In order to provide a snapshot of the data to the public, this report is brief, but presents some major data points from the comprehensive data set, publicly available on MPD's website.2 The report also highlights the research plan that will seek to answer important questions and inform potential changes to police practices.